moby/moby/docs/sources/articles/networking.md

 5. Give the container's `eth0` a new IP address from within the bridge's range of network addresses, and set its default route to the IP address that the Docker host owns on the bridge.
-If available the IP address is generated from the MAC address.
+The MAC address is generated from the IP address unless otherwise specified.
     This prevents ARP cache invalidation problems, when a new container comes up with an IP used in the past by another container with another MAC.

 With these steps complete, the container now possesses an `eth0` (virtual) network card and will find itself able to communicate with